JrVerbiest/jrverbiest.github.io/README.md

 #### Engineer, Researcher & Developer

-Engineer with +19y experience and a demonstrated history of working in research and industry.
-In recent years a shift to data science and machine learning.
-Currently working, both part-time, as a Senior Researcher at Karel de Grote-Hogeschool and as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences.
+I am an electronic engineer with a demonstrated history of working in  research and industry.
+In recent years I made a shift to data science  and machine learning.
+I followed different online courses, and in  November 2022, I will start the Certified Professional Program  Artificial Intelligence Engineer at the Open University Netherlands to  further improve my theoretical and practical knowledge of artificial  intelligence and machine learning.

+I am working part-time as a  Senior Researcher at Karel de Grote-Hogeschool, and part-time as a  Technical Developer @ research group Rehabilitation Research Center  (REVAL), Faculty of Rehabilitation Sciences, Hasselt University.

+My current research focuses on machine learning at the Edge, with special interest in Artificial Intelligence for healthcare and Smart Sensor-based (Health) Technology.

+Skills:  Data Science · Signal Processing · Machine Learning · Neural Networks ·  Python (Programming Language) · Pandas (Software) · TensorFlow · Keras

 [🌐 LinkedIn](https://www.linkedin.com/in/joeriverbiest/)